jetnew/al-folio/_posts/2023-12-31-building-agentscale.md

 <div class="row mt-3">
   <div class="col-sm-2 mt-3 mt-md-0"></div>
   <div class="col-sm mt-3 mt-md-0">
-    {% include figure.html path="assets/img/agentscale/logo_tag.png" class="img-fluid rounded z-depth-1" %}
+    {% include figure.html path="assets/img/agentscale/distilleddaily.png" class="img-fluid rounded z-depth-1" %}
   </div>
   <div class="col-sm-2 mt-3 mt-md-0"></div>
 </div>

 <div class="caption">
-  [Distilled Daily](https://distilleddaily.news/), an AI newsletter that summarizes articles and comments on AI from Hacker News.
+  <a href="https://distilleddaily.news">Distilled Daily</a>, an AI newsletter that summarizes articles and comments on AI from Hacker News.
 </div>

-[Distilled Daily](https://distilleddaily.news/), an AI newsletter that summarizes articles and comments on AI from Hacker News.

 Little did I realize, I was more excited sharing about the potential of AI agents than the LLM apps that I was pitching.
 One seasoned director asked me “Is this really what you want to work on?”
 He sensed my passion was greater elsewhere.
 I had simply followed the trend of what seemed to work, instead of figuring out what I should work on.
 How do founders decide what they should work on?
 At least, it was not by chasing whatever was trendy at the time.